2gis/i18n-json-po/README.md

    -b / --bugsEmail EMAIL        Email for sending bugs -y / --year YEAR              Copyright year, defaults to current year.
 ```
-Be default jsonpo accepts input JSON file from stdin, so it's possible to combine it with [i18n-stex](https://github.com/2gis/stex) nicely:
+By default `jsonpo` accepts input JSON file from stdin, so it's possible to combine it with [i18n-stex](https://github.com/2gis/stex) nicely:
 ```
 $ stex -s 'src/**/*.ts' | jsonpo -p > strings.pot
 ```
 Output defaults to stdout, so you can use standard unix stream redirection syntax.

+### PO and POT

+By default, if optional `meta` field is not present in input file, `jsonpo` creates POT (template) file **without any translations**.
+If you need to add translations into file, you MUST pass `meta` field according to its format.
+This will result in fully translated PO file.
+Note that if your translations include plural forms, you MUST provide `pluralForms` member in `meta` field: this field should contain formula describing how to choose proper plural form.
+See `Plural-Forms` header in gettext's PO file description.

 ## API usage